-3.5 Impact of Development Projects
+3.5 Impact of development projects

 India, with its large population, is poised for rapid economic growth.
-Large infrastructural and industrial projects, including highways, rural road network, and the special economic zones (SEZs), are coming up.
+Large infrastructural and industrial projects, including highways, rural road network, and the special economic zones, are coming up.
 With cities and townships expanding, often at the cost of agriculture, and agriculture expanding at the cost of tree cover, fresh threats to biodiversity are emerging.
 In addition, changing lifestyles of the people, with rising incomes, in both rural and urban areas, are placing increasing demands on biodiversity.

-In order to harmonise developmental efforts with protection of environment, environmental impact assessment (EIA) was made mandatory by the EIA Notification issued in 1994 for notified categories of developmental projects in the sectors of industry, thermal and nuclear power, mining, river valley and infrastructure projects.
-This Notification has been revised and notified on 14 September 2006, to make the EIA process more efficient, decentralized and transparent.
+In order to harmonise developmental efforts with protection of environment, environmental impact assessment (EIA) was made mandatory through a notification issued in 1994 for notified categories of developmental projects in different sectors of the industry, thermal and nuclear power, mining, river valley and infrastructure projects.
+To make the EIA process more efficient, decentralized and transparent, a revised notification was issued on September 14, 2006.

-Biodiversity in India is facing threat from various sources of pollution, both point and non-point, too.
+Biodiversity in India is facing threats from various sources of pollution, both point and non-point.
 The major threats are from improper disposal of municipal solid waste, inadequate sewerage, excessive use of chemical pesticides and continuous use of hazardous chemicals even where non-hazardous alternatives are available.
 New industrial processes are generating a variety of toxic wastes, which cannot be dealt with by currently available technology in the country.
-Besides, economic constraints and problems related to the indigenization makes the substitution of these technologies difficult.
+Besides, economic constraints and problems related to the indigenization, makes the substitution of these technologies difficult.

-Although Indiacs per hectare use of pesticide is very low as compared with many other countries, pesticide residues in land, water and food have been detected over the last three decades.
-Varying amounts of DDT and BHC residues have been found in agricultural produce including milk, fats, meat and fodder.
+Although India's per hectare use of pesticide is very low as compared with many other countries, pesticide residues in land, water and food have been detected over the last three decades.
+Varying amounts of DDT and BHC residues have been found in agricultural produce including milk, meat and fodder.
 Levels found have been mostly below stipulated norms but their presence is a matter of concern.